Mjau83/witchOnesPairs/README.md

 edge is pulled to make the screen smaller.
 1. Tried to add a negative margin-right, but that also adds some space when it's not previewed with the smartphone frame.
+2. Removed background position-x from media queries for smartphone.
+Still got a white space.
+3. Also remived it from media queries for tablet.
+The white space is gone!

 [Back to top](#table-of-content)